Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week8/mini-project/Building a Product Catalog web API using Serverless at AWS.md

 * In Lambda Event Payload area, inside Token Source field, write Authorization
 * Authorization Caching:
 * Choose Create authorizer

   Image

 Now you have the authorizer.
 Of course your business requirements will tell you what you have to protect or not.
 For now, protect just one of the methods.

 **Protect GET method**

 * Choose Resources in the left navigation menu.
 * Select GET method related to /products resource.
 If you remember, this is the one who returns the list of products from your catalog.
 * Inside /products - GET - Method Execution area, choose Method Request.
 * In the Settings section, click on Edit.
-* A selector should open and you should be able to select ACMEAPIAuthorizer .
-If the authorizer is not in the list, refresh the entire window and try again.
+* A selector should open and you should be able to select ACMEAPIAuthorizer.If the authorizer is not in the list, refresh the entire window and try again.
 * Click Save.

 Now you have one method protected by the Lambda Authorizer.
 Just requests that send an Authorization with 123 as a value will be forwarded to the Lambda.

 🎉Congratulations!
 You have successfully created the Lambda authorizers as well as the methods and resources for your API Gateway.